 Working towards becoming a net zero and circular business, supporting resilience for the nation

-The transition to a resilient net zero economy needs to happen much faster.
+The transition to a resilient low carbon economy needs to happen much faster.
 We’re investing in full fibre broadband and 5G networks that will pave the way for lower-carbon ways of life and work.
 Our networks and solutions can help all our customers cut carbon too.
 Tech has enormous potential to make cities and factories smarter and manage homes more efficiently.

-We’ve published our first Climate Transition Plan, setting out in detail the objectives, strategy and governance needed to help reduce our emissions, manage climate-related risks and support economy-wide transformation to net zero.
+Last year, we published our first Climate Transition Plan, setting out in detail the objectives, strategy and governance needed to help reduce our emissions, manage climate-related risks and support economy-wide transformation to a low carbon society.

 Net zero